Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Methods

-\paragraph{Self-Reasoning.} Expanding on the reasoning abilities of LLMs \citep{shi2023large, wei2022chain, yao2022react}, we have introduced a novel retrieval and preprocessing method dubbed as self-reasoning.
-This approach entails three key steps: firstly, we randomly sample a small set of examples\footnote{In this work, we select $15$ clean examples from each class.} from the clean data.
-Subsequently, we provide both the instance and labels to a LLM\footnote{In this work, we use ChatGPT, but other language models with strong reasoning capabilities can also be applied.}, instructing it to generate explanations for the assignment of a specific label to a given instance.
-This process results in a demonstration pool, where each demonstration comprises three components: inputs, reasoning, and labels, as opposed to just inputs and labels in previous methods.
-Lastly, we randomly sample a subset of these self-reasoned demonstrations for few-shot learning.
-By imparting the model with the correct ways of thinking, we aim to mitigate the impact of triggers, which typically distort labels in the opposite or nonsensical directions from the original meaning of the sentence \cite{wang2023large}.
+\stitle{Self-Reasoning} Expanding on the reasoning abilities of LLMs \citep{shi2023large, wei2022chain, yao2022react}, we introduce rationales in demonstrations.
+This approach entails four steps: randomly sample a small set of examples\footnote{In this work, we select $15$ clean examples from each class.} from the clean data; instruct a LLM\footnote{We use ChatGPT, but other language models with strong reasoning capabilities can also be applied.} to generate explanations for the assignment of a specific label to a given instance for the selected examples; construct a self-reasoned demonstration pool with the generate explanations, where each demonstration comprises inputs, reasoning, and labels; lastly, randomly sample from the self-reasoned pool for few-shot learning.
+By imparting the model with the correct ways of thinking, we aim to mitigate the impact of triggers.